Eurovision Song Contest 2002: Format

-Slogan

 For the first time, a slogan (or theme) was implemented.
 This year's theme was called 'A Modern Fairytale', which was evident in the postcards shown between the songs, which showed classic fairytales ending in modern Estonian situations.

-Postcards

 The postcards continued with the opening theme of "A Modern Fairytale" taking well known fairy tales and translating them into Estonian life through short films, with a moral at the end of each one of them.
-The various fairy tales were as following, listed in appearance order: